COVID Mitigation Plans

 Important to know:

-Full FDA approval of the Pfizer vaccine is reportedly imminent.
-We urge any of our members of our community who can be vaccinated to get vaccinated as soon as possible.
+any of our members of our community who can be vaccinated to get vaccinated as

 What you can do:

-2. Observe Covid precautions in your own lives, especially at gatherings.
+2. Observe COVID-19 precautions in your own lives, especially at gatherings.

 Any students experiencing the following symptoms should stay at home until they have